cloudstateio/cloudstate/README.md

 ![FaaS using CRUD](images/faas_with_crud.png)

-Unconstrained database access means that the user function itself needs to manage the nitty-gritty details about data access and storage, and your are thereby moving all the operational concerns from the Serverless framework into the user function.
+Unconstrained database access means that the user function itself needs to manage the nitty-gritty details about data access and storage, and you are thereby moving all the operational concerns from the Serverless framework into the user function.
 Now it's hard for the framework to know the intention of each access.
 For example:

 * Is the operation a read, or a write?
 * Can it be cached?